Common LiDAR Data Products

 - The resolution of the raster represents the area that each pixel represents on the ground.
 So, for instance if the raster is 1 m resolution, that simple means that each pixel represents a 1m by 1m area on the ground.

-Raster data can have attributes associated with it as well.
+Raster data can have attributes associated with them as well.
 For instance in a LiDAR-derived digital elevation model (DEM), each cell might represent a particular elevation value.
 In a LIDAR-derived intensity image, each cell represents a LIDAR intensity value.

 In short, when you go to download LiDAR data the first question you should ask is what format the data are in.
 Are you downloading point clouds that you might have to process?
 Or rasters that are already processed for you.
 How do you know?

-- Check out the metadata
+- Check out the metadata!

 - Look at the file format - if you are downloading a .las file, then you are getting points.
+If it is .tif, then it is a post-processing raster file.

-Creating Useful Data Products from LiDAR Data
+Create Useful Data Products from LiDAR Data

 LiDAR data points are vector data.
 LiDAR point clouds are useful because they tell us something about the heights of objects on the ground.
 However, how do we know whether a point reflected off of a tree, a bird, a building or the ground?
 In order to develop products like elevation models and canopy height models, we need to classify individual LiDAR points.
 We might classify LiDAR points into classes including: